szczyglis-dev/py-gpt/docs/source/tools.rst

 Using the ``Painter`` tool, you can create quick sketches and submit them to the model for analysis.
 You can also edit open or camera-captured images, for example, by adding elements like arrows or outlines to objects.
 Additionally, you can capture screenshots from the system - the captured image is placed in the drawing tool and attached to the query being sent.

+When the **Canvas (inline)** plugin is enabled, the model can also request the current Painter content itself with ``get_user_painter_image``.
+The command captures the full logical drawing canvas into shared ``tmp/runtime_artifacts`` storage without creating a persistent chat attachment.
+In Agents it returns the path for the agent to attach through its normal file flow.
+In other modes with **Files I/O** enabled it also returns the path, allowing the model to call ``attach_runtime_file`` explicitly.
+If Files I/O is unavailable outside Agents, PyGPT automatically falls back to the same runtime-only attachment mechanism.

 .. image:: images/v2_draw.png
    :width: 800